Generalized Quantum Fluctuation Theorem for Energy Exchange: Abstract

 \section{Abstract}

-Nonequilibrium fluctuation relation is a cornerstone of quantum thermodynamics.
+The nonequilibrium fluctuation relation is a cornerstone of quantum thermodynamics.
 It is widely believed that the system-bath heat exchange obeys the famous Jarzynski-W\'{o}jcik fluctuation theorem.
-However, this theorem is established in the Born-Markovian approximation under the weak coupling condition.
-Via studying the quantum heat of a harmonic oscillator coupled to a bath in the non-Markovian dynamics, we here establish a generalized fluctuation theorem for quantum heat being valid for arbitrary system-bath coupling strength.
+However, this theorem is established in the Born-Markovian approximation under the weak-coupling condition.
+Via studying the energy exchange between a harmonic oscillator and its coupled bath in the non-Markovian dynamics, we establish a generalized quantum fluctuation theorem for energy exchange being valid for arbitrary coupling strength.
 The Jarzynski-W\'{o}jcik fluctuation theorem is recovered in the weak-coupling limit.
-We also find the average quantum heat exhibits rich nonequilibrum characters when different numbers of system-bath bound states are formed, which suggests a useful way to control the quantum heat.
-Deepening our understanding to the fluctuation relation in quantum thermodynamics, our result lays a foundation to design high-efficiency quantum heat engines.
+We also find the average energy exchange exhibits rich nonequilibrium characteristics when different numbers of system-bath bound states are formed, which suggests a useful way to control the quantum heat.
+Deepening our understanding of the fluctuation relation in quantum thermodynamics, our result lays the foundation to design high-efficiency quantum heat engines.